zephyralistair/Imaging-Physics-Lab-Toolbox/README.md

 Most modules used can be installed via pip.
 For MOOSE, use pip install moosez.
 See https://moosez.readthedocs.io/en/latest/installation.html#installing-via-pip.

 I may or may not be adding more tools here depending on what I'll need during my PhD.
-But also feel free to open a feature request / Q&A on Issues or just email me.
+If you wish to ask a question, report a bug or request a feature, open an issue or just email me.